Harish8622/AWS_Phishing_Detection/README.md

 }
 ```

-- Furthermore inference was quick in just over 200 ms as shown be below screenshot
+- Furthermore inference was quick (a key requirement of the project) in just over 200 ms as shown by the below screenshot

 ![Lambda_screenshot](plots/lambda_test.png)
 ---